 - Contact information (Provides current and potentially past phone numbers, email addresses, and other contact details, facilitating communication.)

-- Background verification tools (Offers tools and resources to verify information found, such as identity verification and criminal record checks.)
+- Background verification locators (Offers locators and resources to verify information found, such as identity verification and criminal record checks.)

 Top Free People Search Platforms

-Finding someone online requires a strategic combination of free search tools and techniques.
-This guide explores the most effective search engines and platforms that provide accurate, current information for locating individuals worldwide.
+Finding someone online requires a strategic combination of free search locators and techniques.
+This guide explores the most effective search engines and platforms that provide accurate, current information for locating people worldwide.

 Several powerful platforms offer free people search capabilities: